Last Updated on January 29, 2023 by Jim Ferri

 This map of Puglia, Italy depicts a driving tour of the main places mentioned in this article.
 It is interactive; press +/- to enlarge it or make it smaller.
 It can also be viewed, and the route followed, on your smartphone.

 The sun-baked landscape of the province is more Greek than Italian, and it’s easy to explore on this Puglia road trip.
 The drive from Lecce to Capo Santa Maria di Leuca, down to the bottom of the heel of Italy’s boot on the Adriatic coast of Italy, is relatively easy.
 It should be quick, but the traffic light in one tiny town brings everything to a crawl on one stretch.

-Where the road meets the sea, you’ll find a large plaza peppered with tourist shops and dominated by a lighthouse.
-A small parking area nearby rewards one with sweeping views out over the beautiful Ionian and Adriatic Seas.
+Where the road meets the sea, you’ll find a large plaza with tourist shops dominated by a lighthouse.
+A small parking area nearby rewards one with sweeping views over the beautiful Ionian and Adriatic Seas.

-Down below little Santa Maria di Leuca is flush with tourists seeking the sun of the southern countryside.
+Down below, petite Santa Maria di Leuca is flush with tourists seeking the sun of the southern countryside.
 Its harbor, brimful with yachts, is the last stop for many en route to North Africa and further east.